mpaskevi/phd/EDCI614/Assignments/paper-draft.md

 This is echoed in Wiley and Hilton's description of "OER-enabled pedagogy" as "the set of teaching and learning practices that are only possible or practical in the context of the 5R permissions which are characteristic of OER." [\(2018\)]()@wileyDefiningOEREnabledPedagogy2018)

+###### Participation

+In 2007, a small group of open educators met in Cape Town, South Africa and published the _Cape Town Open Education Declaration_ in which they argue that open education can increase access to education and also "nourish [a] participatory culture of learning"  ("The Cape Town Open Education Declaration," n.d. para.
+3-4).
+The Cape Town Declaration has become one of the most important documents in the open education movement and it forms the foundation of others who aspire to increase access, or invite participation, to higher education.
+More recently, Paskevicius described open education practices as "support[ing] participatory student-directed projects" [\(2017, p.
+127\)](@paskeviciusConceptualizingOpenEducational2017) and Cronin and MacLaren describe OE as "resources, tools and practices to improve educational access, effectiveness, and equality worldwide" [\(2018, p.
+127\)](@croninConceptualisingOEPReview2018.).

+Participation in OE environments means that potential students have both greater access to education (participation), and that they have a more significant "voice" in the process of education (democracy).